b0ink/csgo-chaos-mod/addons/sourcemod/configs/Chaos/README.md

 ```
 "Chaos_PortalGuns"
 {
-	"name"			"Portal Guns"
-	"description"		"Teleport where you shoot"
 	"enabled"		"1"
 	"duration"		"20"
 }
 ```
 `"Chaos_PortalGuns"` references the function name within `scripting/Effects.sp`. **Do not edit this line or it will no longer run.**

-`"name"` and `"description"` are only used for reference.
-You can adjust the titles in [the translation files](https://github.com/b0ink/csgo-chaos-mod/tree/main/addons/sourcemod/translations) to appear differently in-game.

 `"enabled" [1 (Enabled) | 0 (Disabled)]` will determine whether the effect has a chance to run or not.
 Disabling it will also prevent you from running it manually.